Archdiocese of Trani-Barletta-Bisceglie: History

 The legend of St. Magnus relates that there was at Trani about the middle of the third century a bishop, Redemptus, who was succeeded by St. Magnus.
 The legend is recent in origin, and its character is so fantastic that it is not to be believed.

 The first bishop whose date is known with certainty is Eutychius, who was present at the dedication of the Basilica of Monte Gargano in 493.

-Until the end of the tenth century Trani had certainly followed the Latin Rite, and Bishop Bernardo opposed the decree of the Patriarch Polyeuctes (968) introducing the Greek Rite; it is uncertain whether Joannes, bishop of Trani, who embraced the schism of Michael Caerularius and in consequence was deposed by Pope Nicholas II (1059), belonged to the Greek Rite.
-His successor was Delius, and thenceforward Trani continued in the Latin Rite.
+Until the end of the 10th century, Trani had followed the Latin Church and it's liturgies, and Bishop Bernardo opposed the decree of the Patriarch Polyeuctes (968) introducing the Byzantine Rite; it is uncertain whether Joannes, bishop of Trani, who embraced the schism of Michael Caerularius and in consequence was deposed by Pope Nicholas II (1059), belonged to the Greek Rite.
+His successor was Delius, and thenceforward Trani continued in the Latin Church.

 In 1073 Trani fell into the hands of the Normans, and Count Pierre d'Hauteville became Count of Trani, though he was quickly put down by Robert Guiscard.

 In 1098 Nicholas the Pilgrim, a Byzantine Christian, died there; under another Byzantine the new cathedral was dedicated to that saint.
 Bertrand II (1157–87) tried to arrange a Byzantine–Sicilian marriage alliance.
 Samarus was granted the lordship of the Jews of Trani by Emperor Henry VI for his support against Tancred.
 Bartolommeo Brancacci (1328) distinguished himself on several embassies and was chancellor of the Kingdom of Naples.